IQSS/dataverse/doc/sphinx-guides/source/developers/containers.rst

 On Windows, we have heard reports of success using Docker on a Linux VM running in VirtualBox or similar.
 There's something called "Docker Community Edition for Windows" but we haven't tried it.
 See also the :doc:`windows` section.

-As explained above, we use Docker images in two different contexts:
+We use Docker images in two different contexts:

 - Testing using an "all in one" Docker image (ephemeral, unpublished)
 - Future production use on Minishift/OpenShift/Kubernetes (published to Docker Hub)